Opened: 1948

 The school facilities consisted of one main building of eighteen classrooms, seven prefabricated classrooms and six modular classrooms on the same site.
 The school used the military gymnasium for physical education.
 The main buildings also had a library, teachers’ lounge, nurse’s room, resource specialists’ rooms, counselor’s office, and a supply room.

-The last years of the school the students were housed in the Aschaffenberg, but their sponsors were stationed at Babenhausen, ten miles away.
+The last years of the school the students were housed in Aschaffenburg, but their sponsors were stationed at Babenhausen, ten miles away.
 Many specialists were shared with other schools.

-The school enrollment remained consistent through the eighties but decreased to 160 students for the 1993-94 school year.
+The school enrollment ranged from 750 to about 1,000 students but decreased to 160 students for the 1993-94 school year.
 At this time the school had grades K–6.

 The school closed after the 1994-95 school year.